SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2005-12-31-cedric-halfElfRanger.md

 > YEAH, THAT'S REALLY WHAT I GIVE A FUCK ABOUT.
 >
-> RUNNING AROUND LIKE A BEAST.
+> RUNNING AROUND IN IDIOT'S COSTUME.
+PLAYING PRETEND AT BEING A BEAST.
 >
 > THANKS BUT NO THANKS.
 >